MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

 # Troubleshooting

-This section will contain the common issues encountered and reported by consumers of this topic.
+This section contains the common issues encountered and reported by consumers of this topic.

 ## Required permissions service not found